troperville

 Film

 • Michael Palin and Terry Gilliam also made Jabberwocky, set in the Middle Ages, with many examples of this trope.
-Most memorable was the king and princess getting repeatedly splattered with blood while observing a jousting tournament from the royal box and calmly discussing the outcome with a royal advisor.
+Most memorable was the king and princess getting repeatedly splattered with blood while observing a jousting tournament from the royal box and calmly discussing the outcome with a royal adviser.

-• "Who's laughing now?!"
-We are, Ash.
-We are.
+"Who's laughing now?!"

 • Several deaths from Hot Fuzz, in particular, when the florist is stabbed in the neck, and when the church spire crushes the journalist.
+Though the best is Simon Skinner's fate: impaled on the spire of a scale model church... through his chin.
+He survives.

 I'm... going tho needh fome.. ife cream...

-• Dracula Dead And Loving It, when they're driving a stake into Lucy's heart, and...
+• Dracula: Dead and Loving It, when they're driving a stake into Lucy's heart, and...

 Harker: There's so much blood!